 - (1) Amounts shown reflect the aggregate number of shares of common stock held by FMR LLC based on information set forth in a Schedule 13G/A filed with the SEC on February 14, 2013.
 FMR LLC reported sole voting power over 561,113 shares, shared voting power over none of the shares and sole dispositive power over all 9,242,067 shares.
 The address of FMR LLC is 82 Devonshire Street, Boston, MA, 02109. - (2) Amounts shown reflect the aggregate number of shares of common stock held by Chieftain Capital Management, Inc. based on information set forth in a Schedule 13G/A filed with the SEC on February 14, 2013.
 Chieftain Capital Management, Inc. reported sole voting power over 6,198,166 shares, shared voting power over none of the shares and sole dispositive power over all 7,539,801 shares.
 The address of Chieftain Capital Management, Inc. is 510 Madison Avenue, New York, NY 10022. - (3) Amounts shown reflect the aggregate number of shares of common stock held by Senator Investment Group LP, based on information set forth in a Schedule 13G filed with the SEC on March 8, 2013.
 Senator Investment Group LP reported sole voting and sole dispositive power over all 5,040,000 shares.
-The address of Senator Investment Group LP 510 Madison Avenue, 28th Floor, New York, NY, 10022.
-(4) Amounts shown reflect the aggregate number of shares of common stock held by Blackrock, Inc. based on information set forth in a Schedule 13G filed with the SEC on January 30, 2013.
-Blackrock, Inc. - (4) Anothis shown reference in aggregate number of shares of common stock net by Blackrock, Inc. based on minomation set form in a schedule 150 med with the SEC on January 50, 2013.
+The address of Senator Investment Group LP 510 Madison Avenue, 28th Floor, New York, NY, 10022. - (4) Amounts shown reflect the aggregate number of shares of common stock held by Blackrock, Inc. based on information set forth in a Schedule 13G filed with the SEC on January 30, 2013.
 Blackrock, Inc. reported sole voting and sole dispositive power over all 4,274,419 shares.
 The address of Blackrock, Inc. is 40 East 52nd Street, New York, NY, 10022. - (5) Amounts shown reflect the aggregate number of shares of common stock held by State Street Financial Center based on information set forth in a Schedule 13G filed with the SEC on February 12, 2013.
 State Street Financial Center reported shared voting and shared dispositive power over all 3,988,245 shares.
 The address of State Street Financial Center is One Lincoln Street, Boston, MA, 02211. - (6) Amounts shown reflect the aggregate number of shares of common stock held by H Partners Management, LLC based on information set forth in a Schedule 13G/A filed with the SEC on February 14, 2013.
 H Partners Management, LLC reported shared voting and shared dispositive power over all 3,023,600 shares.
 The address of H Partners Management, LLC is 888 Seventh Avenue, 29th Floor, New York, NY, 10019. - (7) Includes the following number of shares of common stock which a director or executive officer has the right to acquire upon the exercise of stock options that were exercisable as of April 1, 2013, or that will become exercisable within 60 days after that date:

-Name Number of Shares Name Number of Shares Mark Sarvary 744,740 John A. Heil 4,091 Dale E. Williams 149,582 Peter K. Hoffman 81,741 Richard W. Anderson 238,168 Sir Paul Judge 8,491 Matthew D. Clift 5,669 Nancy F. Koehn 89,741 David Montgomery 184,001 Christopher A. Masto 61,291 Evelyn S. Dilsaver 12,882 P. Andrews McLane 7,123 Frank Doyle 48,191 Robert B. Trussell, Jr. 25,691 All Executive Officers and Directors as a group 1,730,798
+Name Number of Shares Name Number of Shares

+Mark Sarvary John A. Heil

+Dale E. Williams Peter K. Hoffman

+Richard W. Anderson Sir Paul Judge

+Matthew D. Clift Nancy F. Koehn

+David Montgomery Christopher A. Masto

+Evelyn S. Dilsaver P. Andrews McLane

+Frank Doyle Robert B. Trussell, Jr.

+All Executive Officers and Dire ctors as a

+group